TypeFox/monaco-languageclient/README.md

 - The **webpack** verification example located in [./packages/verify/webpack](./packages/verify/webpack) demonstrates how bundling can be achieved with webpack.
 You find the configuration here: [webpack.config.js](./packages/verify/webpack/webpack.config.js).

 - The **vite** verification example located in [./packages/verify/vite](./packages/verify/vite) demonstrates how bundling can be achieved with vite.
 There is no configuration required.

+### Pure bundler verification

+- [./packages/verify/pnpm](./packages/verify/pnpm) is not part of the npm workspace.
+It allows to test whether `pnpm install` works as expected and it allows to test `monaco-vscode-api` treemending via `pnpm run test:treemending`.
+- [./packages/verify/yarn](./packages/verify/yarn) is not part of the npm workspace.
+It allows to test whether `yarn install` works as expected and it allows to test `monaco-vscode-api` treemending via `yarn run test:treemending`.

 ## Example usage